PeymanPP5530/ROS2/README.md

 # Custom message and service
-Custom messages and services **should be in C++ language** creat a new pacake for Custom message and service:
+Custom messages and services **should be in C++ language** create a new pacake for Custom message and service:
 ```sh
 ros2 pkg create <name> --build-type ament_cmake --dependencies rclcpp std_msgs
 ```
+create a folder name 'srv' and 'msg'